developer-zebra/developer-zebra-site/src/emdk-for-android/4-1/guide/setupAndroidStudioMac/index.md

 ##Installing Android Studio

 1. Go to http://developer.android.com/sdk/index.html.
-≠

 	![img](../../images/setup/mac/image3.png)

 2. Click on the "Download Android Studio for Mac" button.
 3. Accept the License Agreement and click the "Download Android Studio for Mac" button.
-4. Launch the .dmg file you just downloaded (ex: android-studio-ide-135.1740770-mac.dmg).
+4. Launch the .dmg file you just downloaded (ex: android-studio-ide-<version>.dmg).
 5. Drag and drop Android Studio into the Applications folder.
 Open Android Studio and follow the setup wizard to install any necessary SDK tools.